-\begin{observation} For each fixed $p,i$, the function $\Delta_{p,q}(i)$ is an elementary function of $q$.
-Furthermore, $\Delta_{p,q}(i)$ is a strictly increasing function of $i$.\end{observation}
+\begin{obs} For each fixed $p,i$, the function $\Delta_{p,q}(i)$ is an elementary function of $q$.
+Furthermore, $\Delta_{p,q}(i)$ is a strictly increasing function of $i$.\end{obs}

-\begin{lemma} There is an algorithm that takes as input an FO formula $\phi$ with $q$ quantifiers, an $n$-vertex graph $G=(V,E)$, a normalized ranked path decomposition of $G$ with ranking function $\rho:V\to [p]$, such that $G$ contains a vertex that appears in at least $3p\cdot \Delta(p)$ bags of the decomposition.
-Then, the algorithm runs in polynomial time and outputs a smaller graph $G'$ and a normalized ranked path decomposition of $G'$ with the same ranking function $\rho$, such that $G\models \phi$ if and only if $G'\models \phi$. \end{lemma}
+\begin{lem} Fix two positive integers $p,q$.
+There is an algorithm that takes as input an $n$-vertex graph $G=(V,E)$, a normalized ranked path decomposition of $G$ with ranking function $\rho:V\to [p]$, such that $G$ contains a vertex that appears in at least $5p\cdot \Delta(p)$ bags of the decomposition.
+Then, the algorithm runs in time polynomial in $n$ and outputs a smaller graph $G'$ and a normalized ranked path decomposition of $G'$ with the same ranking function $\rho$, such that for all FO formulas $\phi$ with at most $q$ quantifiers we have $G\models \phi$ if and only if $G'\models \phi$. \end{lem}

 \begin{proof}